anuradha1992/EmpatheticIntents/README.md

 ### Acknowledgements

-This is project carried out by the Human Computer Interaction Group at the School of Computer and Communication Sciences (IC) at EPFL, Switzerland.
+This is project carried out by the [Human Computer Interaction Group](https://hci.epfl.ch/) at the School of Computer and Communication Sciences, EPFL, Switzerland.